Muscle Shoals High School

-Muscle Shoals High School (MSHS) is the sole public secondary education institution in Muscle Shoals, Alabama.
-MSHS has been awarded the Blue Ribbon Lighthouse Award for Excellence.
+Muscle Shoals High School (MSHS), is the sole public secondary education institution in Muscle Shoals, Alabama.
+The school has been awarded the Blue Ribbon Lighthouse Award for Excellence.

 Academics

 Based on the Alabama Reading and Math Test scores, the system has consistently placed among the top 10 school districts in one or more areas in most grade levels.
 In 2017, AL.com ranked Muscle Shoals High School in the top 20 Alabama high schools for science and math.

 Band

 The Muscle Shoals High School band program was founded in 1965.
 The marching band has received Superior ratings every year since 1966, along with First Place, Best in Class, and Grand Champion awards.
 In 2001, they traveled to Atlanta, Georgia to be the first band from Alabama to compete in Bands of America (BOA).
 Since then, the band has been Class A Champions in Atlanta four times (2002, 2003, 2004, 2005).
 At the Alabama Bandmasters Association State Festival, the Muscle Shoals High School Symphonic Band has earned Superiors for the past 13 consecutive years.
 In 2005, the band traveled to Orlando, Florida to compete in the All-Star Music Festival.
 There they were awarded Grand Champions in Parade Band, Concert Band, Concert Percussion, and Jazz Band.
 In 2009, they returned to the Orlando All-Star Music Festival to receive the Grand Champion title in Concert Band, Concert Percussion, and Jazz Band.

 During the 2007–08 season, the marching band won the Grand Champion trophy at the Dixie Pride Marching Classic and the Vanderbilt Marching Invitational and won 3rd Place in Class A at the Bands of America Atlanta Super Regional.

 The marching band was awarded two Grand Champion awards and 3rd place in The Heart of Dixie competition with their show "The Piano Lesson".
 The concert band made superior ratings at MPAs and went to Disney World to compete.
-They also had the opportunity to rename the MSHS auditorium in honor of former band director Charles R. Stratford at their Spring Concert.
+They also had the opportunity to rename the school auditorium in honor of former band director Charles R. Stratford at their Spring Concert.